TomasBoda/abm-sheets-web/docs/user-manual.md

 ## 2. Getting Started

-### Sign Up & Sign Up
+### 2.1 Sign Up & Sign Up

-Upon opening the ABM Sheets web application, you will see the landing page with a headline, a short description, a screenshot and two buttons.
+Upon opening the ABM Sheets web application, you will see the landing page with a headline, a short description and two buttons.

 ![landing](./screenshots/landing.png)